Webinar (Tuesday, March 10): How ElevenLabs and n8n Run Commissions at Scale with Qobra

 January 30, 2023

-• 46% believe that their scheme is unlikely to retain the best talent.
+• 46% of organizations believe their current commission structure and payment framework fails to retain top-performing talent.
 (Primeum, commentremunerer.com and MeteoJob survey)

-• 2/3 of salespeople do not meet their annual sales targets.
+• 2/3 of sales professionals and commissioned employees consistently miss their annual revenue targets.
 (Aberdeen Group study)

-• 88% of respondents think that the commission pay system should be improved.
+• 88% of survey participants consider their commission pay system and performance-based compensation requires substantial improvement.
 (Primeum, commentremunerer.com and MeteoJob survey)

 1. When can a commission pay plan be changed?

-• Fixed and known to the employee at the beginning of the financial year
+Fixed and communicated to commissioned employees with reasonable notice at the beginning of the fiscal year

 📌 Please note: